-Adding bacon and garlic to plain ol’ green beans is one of my favorite ways to take this classic side dish from “oh that’s just fine” to “gimme! gimme all the green beans!”.
+Adding bacon and garlic to plain ol’ green beans is one of my favorite ways to take simple cooked green beans from “oh that’s just fine” to “gimme! gimme all the green beans!”.

-One of my favorite things about this dish is that’s made in just one pan – no blanching or ice baths required – plus it’s ready in only 20 minutes!
-Talk about an all-star, crowd-pleasing Thanksgiving side dish.
-Move over green bean casserole – bacon is here to take your green bean game next level, and we are here. for. it.
+One of my favorite things about this recipe is that’s made in just one pan – no blanching or ice baths required – plus it’s ready in only 20 minutes!
+Talk about an all-star, crowd-pleasing side dish.
+Move over green bean casserole – bacon is here to take your green bean game next level!

 Pan-seared green beans with bacon and garlic is the perfect quick and easy side dish for everything.
 Fast enough for weeknight dinners, and crowd-pleasing enough for celebrations like Thanksgiving or Christmas dinner.
 This recipe is so fast, so flavorful, and SO EASY.
 Plus it’s got bacon – what more could you want in a side dish?!?

-- Return the pan to the stove over a medium high flame and allow the fat to reheat; add the green beans to the pan and toss to coat in the fat.
+- Add the green beans to the skillet and toss to coat in the rendered bacon fat.

-- Add the garlic to the pan and saute, stirring continuously, for 1 minute or until the garlic is lightly golden brown and very fragrant.
+- Add the garlic to the skillet.
+Toss the garlic with the green beans and cook for 1 minute more, or until the garlic is lightly golden brown and very fragrant.

 - Rinse the green beans in a colander, drain well, but don’t dry completely – the residual water clinging to the green beans will help them steam, while the hight heat will brown them, resulting in perfectly tender but caramelized green beans.